Directional stability of a craft depends of hull shape.

 2): change a bow wave before the bow -

-3): or it by its larger dimention (diameter) had a function in cross wind as a stabilizing long-keel -
+3): or it by its larger dimension (diameter) had a function in wind abeam as a stabilizing long-keel -

-Theoretically we get a different result by the building-methods:
+Theoretically we get a different result by different building-methods:

 A): Building on a slipway, laying up the trunks on an even plane as a steel frame, give a smooth underside, but the price could be the cuts in trunks to fit a junction with next layer of crossbeams -